reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-What do we need to change?
+What do we need to change so the field potatoes returns the array of books when we run the query?
 I'll give you 2 minutes to fix it :)

 ### Tasks